codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](Rx-retrial.png)

+^This is my favorite bit of code in the whole RxSwift book

 ^ What about Rx?
 Well, we can sort of get the best of both worlds (with the first example using NSURLSession).
 I’m probably running a little short of time here, but let’s go quickly over the operator.
 It’s called `retry` - it resubscribes to the observable hoping a new error isn't returned) and has a couple of variations.
 The most important one is called `retryWhen` (This code snippet is from the raywenderlich RxSwift book btw.
 Amazing, totally recommend.
 Asked Marin Todorov for permission in the rx slack)

 ^ What this does is, it has a closure that returns an observable.
-And will retry whenever that observable fires
+And will retry whenever that observable fires.
+So depending on the error, if you have an expired token(that's example 1), you can make a request for a new token.
+If you have a bad connection (example 2), you can use Reachability to notify you when the internet is back.
+If you have a server error(that's example 3), you can setup a timer that fires once after a few seconds to ask your server, all automagically with these few lines of code.
+You can probably also do something coooler like an exponential backoff - make a request after 2s, then 4s then 8s etc

-^ this entire handler can handle invalid tokens (1 in the photo), bad connections(2) (and use reachability to ✨magically retry a request if the connection is bad) and ALSO retry requests every second 😎.
-All without being locked into alamofire.
-Note that most apps don't even care about this stuff - like for a network failure most people just show an error alert and expect the user to do a pull to refresh or something.
+^  Note that most apps don't even care about this stuff - like for a network failure most people just show an error alert and expect the user to do a pull to refresh or something (and sometimes, they do something even worse which is restart ALL requests).
 This elevates your app's user experience quite a bit!

-^ All you need to do is attach this at the end of your request observable

 ---